xstreamworship/StartHere/README.md

 License
 =======

-Since 'repo' is used to manage a multi-project workspace, multiple licesnes may apply.
+Since 'repo' is used to manage a multi-project workspace, multiple licenses may apply.

 See the license that is applicable per project pulled in using the manifest.